-- When the matter is classified as an academic integrity issue by policy, the committee makeup will be the: core committee, faculty members, Learning Resource Center members and at least one student member.
-Decisions are appealed to the Provost. - When the matter is classified as a clinical practice integrity issue by policy, the committee makeup will be the core committee, at least one student member, at least one faculty member, and the Logan Health Centers representative.
-Decisions appealed to the Provost. - When the matter is classified as a student behavior issue by policy, the committee makeup will be the core committee, at least one Student Affairs member, at least one staff council member, at least one faculty member and student members.
-Decisions appealed to the Provost. - 4.
-When the matter is classified as a faculty behavior issue, by policy, the committee makeup may be the core committee, at least one student, at least one Staff Council member and faculty members.
-Decisions appealed to the Provost.
-Faculty and staff issues may be referred to the Human Resources Department in lieu of the committee.
+- 1. When the matter is classified as an academic integrity issue by policy, the committee makeup will be the: faculty members, Learning Resource Center members and at least one student member.
+Decisions are appealed to the Vice President of Enrollment Management. - When the matter is classified as a clinical practice integrity issue by policy, the committee makeup will be, at least one student member, at least one faculty member, and the Logan Health Centers representative.
+Decisions appealed to the Vice President of Enrollment Management. - 3.
+When the matter is classified as a student behavior issue by policy, the committee makeup will be the core committee, at least one Student Affairs member, at least one staff council member, at least one faculty member and student members.
+Decisions appealed to the Vice President of Enrollment Management.